Checking OCD and Cognitive Behavioral Therapy (CBT)

 Why Seek Cognitive Behavioral Therapy for OCD?

-Because cognitive behavioral therapy is an empirically proven method of treatment for OCD and research has confirmed that 75% of individuals with OCD significantly improve with CBT, it is important to confirm that you are actually receiving CBT.
+Because cognitive behavioral therapy is an empirically proven method of treatment for OCD and research has confirmed that 75% of individuals with OCD significantly improve with CBT / ERP, it is important to confirm that you are actually receiving CBT.